RyanParsley/CSSArchitecture/slides.md

 ???

-Well, here we go again

-The presentation in which I attempt to articulate a strategy for proper care and feeding of CSS.
+In this presentation, I'd like to articulate a strategy for proper care and feeding of CSS.

 First off, if you haven't read [Jonathan Snook's take](http://smacss.com/book/) on the subject, I recommend you still check out the source material.

 I have it linked up at the end.

 ---